-The Graduate School of International Management (GSIM) offers 2-Year MBA, 1-Year MBA, 2-Year Japan-Global Development Program, and 1-Year Digital Transformation Program (1-Year MBA program and 1-Year Digital Transformation program are unavailable for JISR students).
+The Graduate School of International Management (GSIM) offers 2-Year MBA, 1-Year MBA, 2-Year Japan-Global Development Program, and 1-Year Digital Transformation Program (1-Year MBA Program (IMBA) and 1-Year Digital Transformation Program (DXP) are unavailable for JISR students).
 Students in the 2-Year MBA start the program by tackling the essentials of management with an emphasis on global leadership and the emerging countries by taking core required courses.
 From the spring term of their first year, they specialize in their chosen area by taking elective courses.
 In their second year, they have plenty of flexibility to concentrate on the areas of their interest.
-They can also choose courses offered in the Graduate School of International Relations, another graduate school at IUJ.
+They can also choose courses offered in the Graduate School of International Relations, another graduate school at IUJ, as well as the courses offered to DXP students.
 Submission of the graduation research report (or thesis) is one of the requirements for the IUJ MBA degree.
 Each student produces a unique academic work in an area of their choice or in an area related to their employment.
-This work begins in Fall Term of the 2nd year.
+This work begins in Spring Term of the 1st year.